 Specific instructions are detailed in the application and the application portal.
-Upon submission of the application form, an email will be sent with detailed instructions for submitting the additional application components listed above.
+Upon submission of the Admissions Application Form, an email will be sent with detailed instructions for submitting the additional application components listed above.
 Incomplete applications will be withdrawn after 60 days, and the application fee will be forfeited.